-Collect water samples in glass or polyethylene terephthalate (PETG) containers only.
+- Collect water samples in glass or polyethylene terephthalate (PETG) containers only.
 The use of other types of plastic containers may result in adsorptive loss of Microcystins, producing inaccurate (falsely low) results.

-Chlorinated drinking water samples which are not tested immediately upon collection must be preserved (quenched) with sodium thiosulfate to remove residual chlorine.
+- Chlorinated drinking water samples which are not tested immediately upon collection must be preserved (quenched) with sodium thiosulfate to remove residual chlorine.
 Samples should be quenched with 0.1 mg of sodium thiosulfate per 1 mL of sample.
 The quenching of residual chlorine is necessary for treated (chlorinated) water samples only; samples which have not been treated with chlorine do not require additional reagents at the time of collection.

-Samples can be stored refrigerated for up to 5 days.
+- Samples can be stored refrigerated for up to 5 days.
 If samples must be held for greater than 5 days, samples should be stored frozen.

-The ABRAXIS® Microcystins Strip Tests for Finished Drinking Water are for the screening of finished (treated) drinking water samples for the presence of free Microcystins.
-Source drinking water samples containing cyanobacterial cells may also be screened for the presence of free Microcystins; screening for total Microcystins (free and cell-bound) requires an appropriate cell lysis procedure such as the freeze/thaw method prior to analysis in order to obtain accurate total Microcystins screening results.
-Please contact Gold Standard Diagnostics for additional information regarding cell lysis and alternate lysing and testing options for samples containing cyanobacterial cells.
+-The Microcystins Strip Test for Finished Drinking Water is for the screening of finished (treated) drinking water samples for the presence of free Microcystins.
+Water samples containing cyanobacterial cells which are to be screened for total Microcystins content (free and cell-bound) must undergo an appropriate cell lysis procedure, such as the freeze/thaw method, prior to testing to obtain accurate results.
+Please see the Gold Standard Diagnostics Horsham website for additional information regarding cell lysis and alternate lysing and testing options for samples containing cyanobacterial cells and for the screening of marine waters or benthic mats.